stgm/scientific-programming-1/10 Numbers/45 Extra/10 Extra.md

 This chance is: $1/\zeta(n)$$, where $$\zeta(n)$$ is the well-known [Riemann zeta function](https://en.wikipedia.org/wiki/Riemann_zeta_function).

-**Specific case: twoo numbers (n=2)**:
+**Specific case: two numbers (n=2)**:

 The chance that two random numbers do not share a common divisor is:

 $$1/\zeta(2) \approx 0,608$$.

 In this assignment we are going to verify this calculation.
 First we'll find out how to determine whether two numbers share a divisor and by later doing so for large number of random number-pairs we can calculate the chance such numbers will be coprimes.
-With that we can verify wheter the prediction from numbers theory is actually correct.
+With that we can verify whether the prediction from numbers theory is actually correct.

 ### Finding the solution yourself